rohanghosh7/freeCodeCamp/CONTRIBUTING.md

 ## Contribute to this open source codebase

 Our codebase has thousands of [coding challenges](https://learn.freecodecamp.org) and other source code that powers our learning platform.This will help you increase your coding skils which will be very useful in your professional life.
+Open source development is the future of software.
+It's great for users like you and me because open source software is usually free (not always) and often safer to use because malicious code is less likely to be implemented.

 ### Create, update and fix bugs in our coding challenges